oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ----------------

 Removes events at matching primary indexes.
-If there is not an event with a matching index, remove fails, returning HTTP status code Not Found, 404.
+If there is not an event with a matching index, the remove operation fails and returns HTTP status code Not Found, 404.

 **Request**